 What Pat Robertson Says About Wiccans

-As I went through my E-mails and social media, I see that in many of my groups and forums many people are buzzing about Robertson's comments.
-Some people are really upset and offended.
+As I went through my E-mails and social media, I saw that many people are buzzing about Robertson's comments in many of my groups and forums.
+Some people are upset and offended.

-Personally, I wasn't mad at Robertson, or his opinions that he expressed (hey, it's a free country!).
-I'm not mad at Christianity, though I might agree with some Christian opinions.
+I wasn't mad at Robertson or the opinions that he expressed (hey, it's a free country).
+I'm not mad at Christianity, though I might disagree with some Christian opinions.

 It wasn't sorrow for Wiccans, that we're misunderstood, or that people would shun us.
 It was sorrow for people like Robertson, people who would listen to him, and their children.
 I also feel sorry for other Christians, good people, who get lumped together with such extremists.

 The 700 Club Viewer Asks About Wiccan Neighbors

 On The 700 Club, Robertson received a question from a viewer.
 The question read:

 A family that recently moved into my neighborhood claims to be Wiccan.
 I have heard from my son some of the things their daughter told him, and it really kind of frightened me to hear about spells and other concepts I've never heard of in the Bible.
 Should I let my son be friends with their daughter?
 Should I try to be friends with the family?
 I'm so unsure.
 What is the Christian things to do? — Nick